Landlords’ insurers and the right to pursue subrogated claims

 If this decision at first instance is upheld, it may extend potential defences to tenants in subrogated claims from landlords’ insurers.
 This decision goes further than the principle set in Rowlands, by suggesting that the insurance policy can be assumed to benefit both landlord and tenant, even if no insurance rent is payable.
 Although the decision is not binding, insurers and advisers should now be looking at the specific terms of leases, as this decision underscores the importance of considering the specific terms of the lease in each case when contemplating a recovery.

-If you have any questions about any of the issues raised in this article, please contact Natalie Blannin on 0117 394 5048 or by emailing: firstname.lastname@example.org.
+If you have any questions about subrogated claims or any of the other issues raised in this article, please contact Natalie Blannin in the Property Insurance Litigation team on 0117 394 5048 or by emailing: email@example.com.

 Posted on Jul 19th, 2016 by Lyons Davidson